 10/10/18 - Technology's Role in Today's Dining Environment

-Technology is increasingly playing a larger role in today’s dining environment.
+Technology is increasingly playing a larger role in today’s senior living dining environment.
 Technology has long been adopted by other departments, and has more recently become an essential tool in managing dining operations.
-Foodservice technology is no longer a nice to have but rather a must have to remain competitive, flexible and up to date on the latest resident dining expectations.
+Foodservice software is no longer a nice to have but rather a must have to remain competitive, flexible and up to date on the latest resident dining expectations.

 First and foremost, technology enables foodservice operations to electronically manage resident dining information and automate resident foodservice records.
 Tracking and accessing resident information such as likes and dislikes, preferences, allergies, special requests, improves nutrition and increases the satisfaction and wellness of your residents.
 Additionally, maintaining clear and concise information on diet orders, allergies and adaptive equipment can ensure residents are being offered and served appropriate food items with the proper feeding devices to decrease risk and increase the safety of your resident’s overall dining experience.
 It’s important to have this information in a centralized location, easily accessible by the staff members that require it to offer a safe and enjoyable dining environment.
 Applications can even assist you with tracking which staff member updated what information at a specific date and time providing you with a mechanism to audit the information that is being regularly updated.